C-SPAN: C-SPAN and C-SPAN2 flagship programs

 C-SPAN covers floor proceedings of the House of Representatives, while C-SPAN 2 covers floor proceedings of the Senate.
 Although many hours of programming on C-SPAN are dedicated to coverage of the House, the network's daily programming begins with the political phone-in and interview program Washington Journal from 7:00 to 10:00 a.m.
 Eastern Time.
 Washington Journal premiered on January 4, 1995, and has been broadcast every morning since then, with guests including elected officials, government administrators, and journalists.
 The program covers current events, with guests answering questions on topics presented by the hosts, as well as questions from members of the general public.
 On weeknights C-SPAN2 dedicates its schedule to Politics and Public Policy Today (9:00 p.m. – midnight for the East Coast primetime, replayed immediately for the West Coast primetime), which is a block of recordings of the day's noteworthy events in rapid succession.
-On the weekend schedule, C-SPAN's main program is Q&A, a Sunday evening interview program hosted by Susan Swain, with guests including journalists, politicians, authors, and other public figures.
+On the weekend schedule, C-SPAN's main program is Q&A, a Sunday evening interview program hosted by Peter Slen, with guests including journalists, politicians, authors, and other public figures.

-On weekends, C-SPAN2 dedicates its schedule to Book TV, which is 48 hours of programming about non-fiction books, book events, and authors.
+C-SPAN2 dedicates its Sunday schedule to Book TV, which is programming about non-fiction books, book events, and authors.
 Book TV was launched in September 1998.
 Booknotes was originally broadcast from 1989 to 2004, as a one-hour one-on-one interview of a non-fiction author.
 Repeats of the interviews remain a regular part of the Book TV schedule with the title Encore Booknotes.
 Other Book TV programs feature political and historical books and biographies of public figures.
 These include In Depth, a live, monthly, three-hour interview with a single author, and After Words, an author interview program featuring guest hosts interviewing authors on topics with which both are familiar.
 After Words was developed as a new type of author interview program after the end of production of Booknotes.
 Weekend programming on Book TV also includes coverage of book events such as panel discussions, book fairs, book signings, readings by authors and tours of bookstores around the U.S.